 Healthy reserve fund

-As explained before, the reserve fund is used for the big expenses such as a roof, a new elevator or exterior maintenance.
-It is important to understand that the reserve fund be healthy.
-If this reserve fund does not have a sufficient amount to pay for example a new roof, you may end up having to pay money out of your own pocket.
-We call these special assessments.
-There are some buildings in Calgary where unit owners got into a shortfall, and they ended up paying tens of thousands of dollars.
 Sometimes condos are for sale when special assessments are already known.
 We have seen assessments from a few hundred dollars to several thousand.
-If the special assessment is already known, it is important who will pay for it, the buyer or the seller.
-The AREA, Alberta Real Estate Association, writes the contracts that are used in Calgary, and there is a separate section about special assessments.
+If the assessment is already known, it is important who will pay for it, the buyer or the seller.
+The AREA, the Alberta Real Estate Association writes the contracts that are used in Calgary, and there is a separate section about special assessments.
 Make sure you understand this.

 Condo document review specialist

 The financial health of a condo complex is obviously very important.
 But how can you understand all this?
-Calgary has about 4 companies with people who are specialized in reading, understanding and interpreting the financial situation of a condo complex.
+Calgary has a handful of companies with people who are specialized in reading, understanding and interpreting the financial situation of a condo complex.
 When you put in an offer on a condo, make sure you add the condition to review those condominium documents to your satisfaction.
-When you negotiate the price, you have a number of days, your condition days, to bring all the documents to a review specialist.
-Not only will this specialist read into the financials, s/he will also read the bylaws and about the state of the building from all documents available, including the minutes from the board.
+When you negotiate on price and conditions, you also negotiate on your condition days.
+During these condition days you can bring all the documents to such a specialist.
+Not only will this specialist read into the financials, s/he will also read the bylaws and about the state of the building, including the minutes from the board.
 The price of the condo document review specialists varies from $300-$500.
 Email us for a list of current companies that reviews those condo documents in Calgary.

 When are condo fees high?

 Condo fees can range from a few hundred to several hundred dollars per month.
 While writing this article, I took a moment to check on condo fees, and found the current highest condo fees found at $3070 per month.